gravitcapa/securitypicamera/README.md

 https://www.raspberrypi.com/products/camera-cable/ (22 to 15 pin camera cable, also available short cables on amazon) (PI shop)

-HC-SR501 PIR Infrared Sensor or compatible from Arduino or any 5V (amazon, aliexpress)
+HC-SR501 PIR Infrared Sensor or compatible from Arduino or any 5V 3 pins: +5V, signal pin, Ground (amazon, aliexpress)

 30x10mm (or any) Blower Fan 5V 3 pins: +5V, control pin, Ground (this is very important, board will be not stable if fan is missing) (amazon, aliexpress)